Identifying Weight-Variant Latent Causal Models: Introduction

-In this work, we explore a new direction in the identifiability of latent causal representations, by allowing causal influences among latent causal variables to change, motivated by recent advances in nonlinear ICA \cite{hyvarinen2019nonlinear,khemakhem2020variational}. \citet{hyvarinen2019nonlinear,khemakhem2020variational} have shown that with an additional observed variable $\mathbf{u}$ to modulate latent independent variables, the latent independent variables conditional on $\mathbf{u}$ are identifiable.
-Then a question naturally arises: with causal relationships among latent variables, what \textit{additional assumptions} are required for the identifiability?
-To answer this question, we start from the analysis of three intrinsic indeterminacies in latent space (see Section \ref{sec:indeterminacies}): transitivity, permutation indeterminacy, and scaling indeterminacy, which further give rise to the following insights.
-1) Transitivity is the scourge of identifiability of the latent causal model.
-2) Permutation indeterminacy means the recovered latent variables can have an arbitrary permutation of the underlying orders, due to the flexibility in latent space.
-This nature enables us to enforce the learned causal representations in correct causal orders regularized by a predefined a directed acyclic fully-connected graph, avoiding troublesome directed acyclic graph (DAG) constraints.
-3) Scaling and permutation indeterminacy only allow recovering latent causal variables up to permutation and scaling, not the exact values.
-To overcome the transitivity challenge we model the underlying causal representation with weight-variate linear Gaussian models, where both the weights (i.e., causal coefficients) and the mean and variance of the Gaussian noise are modulated by an additional observed variable $\mathbf{u}$ (see Section \ref{sec:identifiability}).
-With these assumptions, we can show that the latent causal representations can be recovered up to a trivial permutation and scaling.
-Based on this result, in Section \ref{sec:suave}, we further propose a novel method, Structural caUsAl Variational autoEncoder (SuaVE), for learning latent causal representations with consistency guarantee.
-Section \ref{sec:exp} verifies the efficacy of the proposed approach on both synthetic and real fMRI data.
+\emph{Beyond the independent latent variables in nonlinear ICA, with causal relationships between latent variables, what additional assumptions are required for identifiability of latent causal variables?} \begin{itemize}[leftmargin=*] \item To answer the question above, we begin by analyzing three intrinsic indeterminacies in the latent space (see Section \ref{sec:indeterminacies}): transitivity, permutation indeterminacy, and scaling indeterminacy.
+This analysis leads to the following key insights.
+1) Transitivity is the scourge of identifiability of latent causal models.
+2) Permutation indeterminacy nature enables us to pre-define a causal order, avoiding troublesome directed acyclic graph (DAG) constraints.
+3) Scaling and permutation indeterminacy only allow recovering latent causal variables up to permutation and scaling, not the exact values. \item To overcome the challenge of transitivity, we model the underlying causal generative process with weight-variate linear Gaussian models (see Section \ref{sec:identifiability}).
+In this model, both the weights (\ie, causal influences) and the mean and variance of the Gaussian noise are modulated by an additional observed variable $\mathbf{u}$. \item By exploring the changes in causal influences, i.e., the existence of a reference environment under which certain causal influences between latent variables vanish, we demonstrate that the latent causal variables can be recovered up to a trivial permutation and scaling.
+Combined with the independent causal mechanism, a common assumption in causality, we show that the latent causal structure is also identifiable.
+Further, realizing that requiring all weights to change may be challenging in real applications, we show partial identifiability results if only part of the weights change in Section \ref{sec:partial}. \item Based on our analysis, in Section \ref{sec:suave}, we additionally propose a novel method, Structural caUsAl Variational autoEncoder (SuaVE), for learning latent causal variables and latent causal graph among them.
+Section \ref{sec:exp} verifies the efficacy of the proposed method on both synthetic and real fMRI data. \end{itemize}